-- 1. The Examination Boards will publish an annual report to the Dean. - 2.
+- 1. The examination boards publish an annual report to the Dean. - 2.
 The annual report consists of at least: - a.
-An overview of activities taken to safeguard the quality of exams. - b.
+An overview of activities taken to safeguard the quality of exams; - b.
 A quantitative and qualitative evaluation of the activities and results, in line with art.
 1.01 of these R&G; - c.
 A critical self-assessment and preview.